Yueleng/daily-english/chp1/01_The-Man-Behind-the-Yonge-Street-Van-Attack.md

 * *noun*, a large, angry crowd, especially one that could easily become violent.
 * *[example]: At his son’s first court appearance, Vahe, his face lined and eyes sunken, made his way through a mob of reporters shouting around his police escort.*

+### bail

+* *noun*,  an amount of money that a person who has been accused of a crime pays to a law court so that they can be released until their trial.
+The payment is a way of making certain that the person will return to court for trial.

 ### detention

 * *noun*, the act of officially detaining someone.